asmithdigital/raads-digital/docs/editor-guide.md

 That's it!
 You have just edited the page.
 Go to the page, give it a few minutes, then refresh and it should update within 5-10 minutes.

-## Now lets get more advanced
+## Now let's get more advanced

-You will notice at the top of the page when you are in edit mode, there is a weird table of things.
+You will notice at the top of the page when you are in edit mode, there is a weird table of things, like the one below.
+That's called 'Front Matter'.
+It's just a bunch of variables that we can include into the page which will define things such as layouts, page titles, and anything we want.
+All you do is add the three dashes above and below and then you add the variable on the left, and the value on the right after the colon.

 ```markdown
 ---